Trinhdang123/PowerBI_Road-Accident-Analysis/README.md

 - Casualties by Road Type for Current Year
 - Current Year Casualties by Area/Location & Day/Night
 - Total Casualties and Total Accident by Location
-## DAX Formulas Used in Measures
+## DAX Formulas Used
+1. Create Calendar

+    We have to use some time intelligent functions and for that we have to create a date table (calendar table)

+        Calendar = CALENDAR(min(Data[Accident Date]),max(Data[Accident Date]))

-1. Total Casualties For Current Year and Year on Year Growth
+2. Total Casualties For Current Year and YoY Growth

     (a) Current Year To Date Casualties -- CY Casualties Measure